 Diabetic neuropathy generally affects people with unmanaged diabetes who do not adhere to prescribed treatment.

-What to do: Blood sugar levels should be controlled as directed by an endocrinologist.
+How to treat: Blood sugar levels should be controlled as directed by an endocrinologist.
 The doctor may prescribe diabetes medications, like insulin, to normalize blood sugar levels.
 Symptoms of diabetic neuropathy can be managed with anticonvulsant, antidepressants or opioids, like pregabalin, amitriptyline or tramadol.

 Check out teas for blood sugar that you can prepare at home to keep your blood sugars within normal ranges.
 These should be used as a complement to your prescribed treatment and should not replace your doctor's treatment plan.